 [Image: One of the many Personal Guarantees that Wimpfheimer gave investors.]

-Yet it was recently discovered that about 15 years ago Simche Fulda took people's money for investments in Manchester and then declared bankruptcy meaning he did not have to pay them back.
-He then fled to Israel.
+Yet it was recently discovered that about 15 years ago a man by the same name, Simche Fulda from Beit Shemesh, took people's money for investments and then declared bankruptcy.
+Declaring bankruptcy means you don't have to honor your debt.

-9. Jan Wimpfheimer has many interrelated corporate entities leaving most investors clueless as to where their money went.
+9. Jan Wimpfheimer has many interrelated corporate entities that confused most of his investors - until today they are not sure where their money went.
 The adjacent diagram was made by one frustrated investor who was trying to figure out where Wimpfheimer moved his money to.

 Complicated interrelated corporate structures are widely frowned upon because they create the perfect cover for misconduct: the more layers and entities a manager builds, the easier it becomes to obscure where investors’ money is flowing and to hide improper transfers.